amilna/versioning/README.md

 Once the extension is installed, check the url:
 [your application base url]/index.php/versioning

+Try it with edit some active record model an see the version that automatically created.

 To use notification widget (it will inform you what has changed), just put in your view

 ```